ruby-grape/grape/README.markdown

 ## Reusable Responses with Entities

-Entities are a simple and reusable means for converting Ruby objects to API responses.
+Entities are a reusable means for converting Ruby objects to API responses.
 Entities can be used to conditionally include fields, nest other entities, and build ever larger responses, using inheritance.

 ### Defining Entities

 Entities inherit from Grape::Entity, and define a simple DSL.
-The `#expose` method can be called in a number of ways.
-When processing options passed to exposures two keys will always be defined, :version and :collection.
-The :version key is define as api.version.
+Exposures can use runtime options to determine which fields should be visible, these options are available to :if, :unless, and :proc.
+The option keys :version and :collection will always be defined.
+The :version key is defined as api.version.
 The :collection key is boolean, and defined as true if the object presented is an array.

-  * expose SYMBOLS
+  * `expose SYMBOLS`
     * define a list of fields which will always be exposed
-  * expose SYMBOLS, HASH
+  * `expose SYMBOLS, HASH`
     * HASH keys include :if, :unless, :proc, :as, :using, :format_with, :documentation
       * :if and :unless accept hashes (passed during runtime) or procs (arguments are object and options)
-  * expose SYMBOL, {:format_with => :formatter}
+  * `expose SYMBOL, {:format_with => :formatter}`
     * expose a value, formatting it first
-    * `:format_with` can only be applied to one exposure at a time
+    * :format_with can only be applied to one exposure at a time
-  * expose SYMBOL, {:as => "alias"}
+  * `expose SYMBOL, {:as => "alias"}`
     * Expose a value, changing its hash key from SYMBOL to alias
-    * `:as` can only be applied to one exposure at a time
+    * :as can only be applied to one exposure at a time
-  * expose SYMBOL BLOCK
+  * `expose SYMBOL BLOCK`
     * block arguments are object and options
     * expose the value returned by the block
-    * `block` can only be applied to one exposure at a time
+    * block can only be applied to one exposure at a time

 ``` ruby
 module API